GIGATeam/UsbExtension/README.md

 # UsbExtension
-ANE to communicate with USB endpoint for AS3
+UsbExtension is a Native Extension for AS3 to communicate with your USB-OTG device(s) only available on Android.
+Developed by GIGATeam.

+# Notes
+UsbEvent.USB_ATTACHED never fire likely because of Native Android bug, looking for a better workaround and Native fix.